 Healthy eyes are an essential part of a child’s development.
-Scheduling routine eye exams with an eye doctor can help detect and treat vision problems early on.
-Our friendly and trained eye care experts will care for your child’s vision and ensure it is developing correctly.
+Scheduling an annual eye exam with your kid’s eye doctor can help detect and treat vision problems early on.
+Our friendly and trained eye care professionals will care for your child’s vision and ensure it is developing correctly.
 We can also treat your child if they’re experiencing an eye problem, having difficulty with a vision exam, struggling with reading, or needs medical treatment for an illness affecting the eyes.

 When Should My Child Have Their Vision Checked?